Tuesday, 6 November 2012

-I was hoping to just slip unnoticed into the verandah and sit down for a drink, but some of my friends rushed out to ambush me.
+I was hoping to just slip unnoticed into the verandah and sit down for a drink but some of my friends rushed out to ambush me.
 One of them was pretty livid.
 "Where the hell were you?
-We thought you were eaten by sharks or something!
+We thought you had drowned or something!
 We looked everywhere for you!"

-I felt sheepish then.
-Going out on an adventure on my own was fine but taking my friends' concern for granted was not.
+I felt sheepish then about going out on my little adventure without telling anyone.
+I came to realise that I shouldn't be taking my friends' concern for granted.
 I apologised to them and explained that I had gotten carried away.
-It was true in a sense - I had wanted to see the Eagle's Nest.
+It was true in a sense; I had wanted to see the Eagle's Nest.
 Fortunately, the matter was soon forgotten.
 The guy who had made the most noise was Yew Meng, my OCS platoon mate during NS.
 I thought he should have known better that I could take care of myself.
-I wondered then if he would have approved if I had first told him of my plans to circle the island on a surfboard.
+We were in OCs together!
+But would he have approved if he knew?.
 Probably not.
-But Yew Meng was a mother hen like that.
+But Yew Meng is a mother hen like that.

 Next story: PR Tale 1 - Bangkok